The Anti-Homoness of Straight Hipster Politics: On Homo Family Values and the Question of Political Change

 Philosopher Jeremy Bentham was right when he compared our treatment of animals to slavery.
 Our cruel dominion over animals can even be hidden in practices that are actually good from our fellow creatures.
 Think about some of the reasons we stop eating meat:

-We stop eating meat because cows produce methane gases, more than all the cars in the world, changing our environment.
+We stop eating meat because cows produce more greenhouses gases than our entire transportation sector, changing our environment.

 We stop eating meat because it is not healthy for us.